Kyle-Swift/useful-code/SAS/Concatenate multiple observations.md

 This example starts with 1 record per customer<=>product relationship, and ends with 1 row per customer, with all of their products in a single comma delimmited string.

+Proc transpose is probably a more scalable solution, but this a go-to for quick and dirty results.

 ```SAS
 proc sort data=have noduprecs;
 by customer;